올림포스 영어독해기본2 10강 변형

 1 협력과 태만의 기준

-We not ____ absorb our moral codes and definitions of right and wrong from the group; the group also transmits cues about cooperation and defection and what it means to act in a trustworthy manner.
+We not only absorb our moral codes and definitions of right and wrong from the group; the group also transmits cues about cooperation and defection and what it ____ to act in a trustworthy manner.

-People are more likely to suppress their self-interest in favor of the group interest if they feel that others are doing so as well, and they’re less likely to ____ so if they feel that others are taking advantage of them.
+People are more likely to suppress their self-interest in favor of the group interest if they feel that others are doing ____ as well, and they’re less likely to do so if they feel that others are taking advantage of them.

 2 야생 동물과 초기 인간의 관계